rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

 ??? example "View Source"
         #! python

         '''rivtapi

-            The *rivtapi* module is part of the *rivt* Python package and is imported
+            The *rivtapi* module is the api for the *rivt*, a Python package designed

+            to facilitate highly shareable engineering calculation documents.
+It is

-            at the beginning of a rivt calculation.
-It defines the five API methods:
+            imported at the beginning of every rivt calculation and includes five

-            R(rs), I(rs), V(rs), T(rs), X(rs); where *rs* represents a *rivtText*
+            methods: R(rs), I(rs), V(rs), T(rs), X(rs); where *rs* represents a

-            string.
+            *rivtText* single string parameter.

-            When running in an IDE (e.g. VSCode), each method can be run interactively
+            When running in an IDE (e.g. VSCode), each methods can be run interactively

-            using the cell decorator # %%.
-In file run mode (entire file processed) the
+            using the standard cell decorator # %%.
+In file run mode (the entire file

-            output is written to the screen and disk as a utf8, PDF, or HTML file.
+            processed from command line) the output is written to the screen and file

+            as a utf8, PDF, or HTML file.

             The calculation input files are separated into two folders labeled *calcs*

             and *docs*.
-Files in the *calcs* folder are text files under version
+Files in the *calcs* folder are shareable files under version

-            control that contain the primary calculation and supporting files.
-They are
+            control that contain the primary calculation and supporting text files.
+The

-            designed to be shared.
-The *docs* folders include supporting calculation

-            files that are typically binary files (images, pdf etc.) and files that
+            *docs* folder includes supporting binary files (images, pdf etc.) and files

-            include confidential project information or copyrights.
-The *docs* folder
+            that include confidential project information or copyrights.
+The *docs*

-            is typically not shared.
+            folder is not intended to share.